openregister/specification/content/introduction.md

 These types and signatures are mainly to support the narrative of this specification and interlink the different concepts in play.

+## Versioning

+This specification aims to evolve with changes that are backwards compatible.
+Once that is not possible, a new version will be introduced.

 ## Reference implementation